 Certain other grocery store purchases may not qualify for 5% bonus cash back, including purchases from stores’ prepared foods sections, restaurants and cafes (such as Starbucks and food courts) within supermarkets, and alcohol sold separately from other grocery items.

 This category covers membership fees and a la carte purchases (such as personal training sessions and room reservations) made with gyms, fitness clubs, and other businesses devoted to physical fitness and recreation.

 Depending on how purchases are categorized, sales of products (such as personal care products and nutritional supplements) and prepared foods at fitness center locations offering them may not qualify for bonus cash back earnings.

 Chase Freedom 5% Bonus Categories: Q3 2020

 From July 1 through Sept.
-30, 2020, Chase Freedom has two bonus cash-back categories: Amazon.com and Whole Foods Market purchases.
+30, 2020, Chase Freedom and Freedom Flex had two bonus cash-back categories: Amazon.com and Whole Foods Market purchases.

 Unlike some Chase Freedom 5% cash-back categories, this quarter’s are straightforward.
 All eligible net purchases made on Amazon.com and at Whole Foods Market locations (including online orders for pickup or delivery) qualify for bonus cash back.
 Portions of purchases made with redeemed Ultimate Rewards points (using Chase’s Shop With Points feature) aren’t eligible for cash back.